-Schema Verification Process: The main reason of this verification is to ensure a correct mapping between the Front-End and Back-End.
+Schema Verification Process: The main reason for this verification is to ensure a correct mapping between the Front-End and Back-End.

 Server End Validations: It involves three basic key points:

-It plays an important role in an application and it’s web page.
-This testing process is a set process in the software development.
+It plays an important role in an application and its web page.
+This testing process is a set process in software development.
 Below are the key points that must be verified while performing this database testing:

-Data Integrity and Consistency: Data Integrity and consistency is the meaning of keep maintaining the accuracy of data.
+Data Integrity and Consistency: Data Integrity and consistency are the means of keeping the accuracy of data.
 Fields do not contain null values.